freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 #### HINTS

-- Use the "change directory command
+- Use the "change directory" command
 - Enter `cd client` in the terminal
 - Make sure you are in the `website` folder first
 - Enter `cd ~/project/website` to get to the `website` folder if you aren't there